SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 #### Bad Interaction

-If the output is from an interaction that should not exist (its components should not exist) at all like the mold, smell and mental health problems, apply forward analysis on the interaction and remove components to break the interaction.
+When the output is from an interaction that should not exist at all,
+-	if components can be removed easily like cases of the mold, smell and mental health problems, apply forward analysis on the interaction and remove components to break the interaction.
+-	if components can be hardly replaced like case of legacy systems or body flows, focus on the interfaces.
+Change interfaces to reduce bad effects.

 #### Failed Good Interaction